ukcivil/insightforge-capstone/README.md

 - “Top 5 products”

 If a match is found, users receive:
-> “🚫 This type of question may not be fully supported by the dataset or summaries.”
+> “This type of question may not be fully supported by the dataset or summaries.”

-#### 🔍 Source Data Transparency
+#### Source Data Transparency
-An optional toggle lets users view the actual data chunks the AI used to form its response.
+An optional radio button feature was added to allow users view the actual data chunks the AI used to form its response.
 This adds transparency and trust to the insights being generated.

----

-These features combine to deliver a guided and accurate experience, especially for non-technical users exploring business intelligence through natural language.

 ---